Golf as a Business Tool

 “I’m not good enough at golf to play with business contacts.”

-Good news: nobody cares.
+Good news is nobody cares.

 In Fact, Being Bad Can Be an Advantage